 - fresh rosemary + fresh thyme: these add an earthy flavor to the drippings and, later, the gravy!

-How to Prep a Spatchcock Turkey for the Smoker
+How To Prep a Spatchcock Turkey for the Smoker

 - Pat turkey dry with clean paper towel.